How to Make Educational Games That Engage Your Players

 Software Development

 At this stage, our engineers develop frontend and backend sides and make a product requirements document, which communicates the capabilities that must be included in a product release to the development and testing teams.
-There are elements that must be present in any educational game.
+Some elements must be present in any educational game.

 Achievement (progression)